Note: This video was made using an older version of the software.

 Print Library ISBN Scanner

-From the Navigation window, tap the to open the ISBN Scanner.
+.
 Verbum will now let you upload books from your Print library and show that you have access to that particular resource.
 This will help further join your digital and print libraries.

 Learn more about Print Library ISBN Scanner.